aksiksi/vaulty/massu-mail/README.md

 A Postfix filter that is triggered upon receipt of an email.
 The filter is optimized for speed in order to minimize time spent in the Postfix queue.

-As soon as the required checks are done (if any), the filter forwards the email info to `massu-svr` and terminates.
+As soon as the required checks are done (if any), the filter forwards the email info to `massu-mgr` and terminates.

-## massu-svr
+## massu-mgr

 A simple HTTP server that listens for incoming mail from `massu-filter`.
 The bulk of the mail handling logic is done here.